Who We are

 Tori Drew

-“I support the TIRED movement because everyone in the dance sector should!
+“I support the TIRED Movement because everyone in the dance sector should.
 It’s a no brainer.
-We all need to work together to ensure everyone has equal access, limelight, exposure and time in the dance sector!”
+We all need to work together to ensure everyone has equal access, limelight, exposure and time in the dance sector.”

-Meet our Dance Ambassadors
+Meet the TIRED Ambassadors